 Brexit: what's next for the markets?

-Questions remain about what they might mean in the long term, but for now the prime minister’s speech was enough to reassure the markets – giving sterling in particular a shot in the arm.
-Clearly there were reasons for traders to be optimistic: the promise of new global trading partners, a parliamentary vote on the final deal, and the pursuit of a ‘phased transition’ which could offer stability that has otherwise been absent.
+May has already laid out twelve objectives for the imminent negotiations, and in doing so confirmed her intention to surrender the single market.
+Despite this, traders have found reasons to be optimistic: the promise of new global trading partners, a parliamentary vote on the final deal, and the pursuit of a ‘phased transition’ could all offer a stability that has otherwise been absent.

 Still, ongoing uncertainty is bound to keep markets on edge.
-Many of May’s plans were quickly written off as idealistic or unfeasible, and her reluctance to provide details (in order to best protect Britain’s interests, she said) has left a lot of gaps to be filled.
-The article 50 bill may have passed through parliament with an overwhelming majority of 384 votes, but official permission to begin talks doesn’t mean negotiations have started to look any less complex and changeable than before.
-Plus, they can only come to an end if parliament is happy further down the line, too: given the Supreme Court’s ruling in late January, MPs have final say over any deal settled on by the government.
+Many of May’s plans have been written off as idealistic or unfeasible, and her reluctance to provide details (in order to best protect Britain’s interests, she has said) leaves a lot of gaps to be filled.
+Plus, talks can only come to an end further down the line if parliament is happy with the deal settled on by the government: the Supreme Court’s ruling in late January means MPs ultimately have the final say.

 Markets to watch

 Sterling will no doubt be at the centre of the conversation, so keep an eye on major pairs like GBP/USD and EUR/GBP.
 Bear in mind, of course, that Trumponomics will take centre stage as far as the dollar is concerned for the next few months.
 Given its largely international focus, currency movements will also have a major influence on the FTSE 100.
 It fell in the immediate aftermath of May’s speech, for example, as the boost in the pound knocked UK companies’ overseas earnings.